igorski/transformant/README.md

 ### Building the plugin

-Run CMake to generate FogPad's Makefile for your environment, after which you can compile the plugin using make.
-The build output will be stored in _./build/VST3/fogpad.vst_ as well as copied to your systems VST-plugin folder.
+Run CMake to generate Transformants Makefile for your environment, after which you can compile the plugin using make.
+The build output will be stored in _./build/VST3/transformant.vst_ as well as copied to your systems VST-plugin folder.

 You must provide the path to your custom SDK download location by providing _VST3_SDK_ROOT_ to CMake like so: